 - 5.1 The SRA must:

 - (a) decide an authorisation application;

 - (b) notify the applicant of its decision;

-- (c) if it decides to refuse the application, set out in the notice the reasons for the refusal;
+- (c) if it decides to refuse the application, set out in the notice the reasons for the refusal:

-- before the end of the decision period.
+before the end of the decision period.

-- 5.2 The decision period is the period of 6 months beginning with the day on which the application is made to the SRA in accordance with these rules.

-- 5.3 The SRA may, on one occasion, give the applicant a notice (an "extension

-- 5.4 But: - (a) an extension notice must only be given before the time when the decision period would end, but for the extension notice; and - (b) the total decision period must not exceed 9 months. - 5.5 An extension notice must set out the reasons for the extension.
+- 5.2 The decision period is the period of 6 months beginning with the day on which the application is made to the SRA in accordance with these rules. - 5.3 The SRA may, on one occasion, give the applicant a notice (an "extension notice") extending the decision period by a period specified in the notice. - 5.4 But: - (a) an extension notice must only be given before the time when the decision period would end, but for the extension notice; and - (b) the total decision period must not exceed 9 months. - 5.5 An extension notice must set out the reasons for the extension.